CharrierTim/uart/docs/modules/uart/uart_rx.md

 !!! note
     **Early Stop Bit Exit for Burst Support**

-    The module exits the stop bit at **3/4 of the bit period** (tick 12 of 16) after validation at mid-point (tick 8).
-This enables zero-gap back-to-back frame reception for burst transmissions.
+    The module exits the stop bit at **3/4 of the bit period** (tick 12 of 16) after validation at mid-point (tick 8).This enables zero-gap back-to-back frame reception for burst transmissions.